vincps2000-ux/MechTemp.Mikro/PROJECT_AI_README.txt

 - **Template Management:** The `Templatemanager` class manages the current mech template, allowing parts to be added at any level, with logic to restrict additions based on layer rules.
 - **Parts Data:** All available parts (with optional types) are stored in `Parts.txt` as a JSON array.
  - **Stats Display:** The UI shows a recalculated weight limit each navigation step.
 The weight limit is calculated by `StatCalc.GetWeightLimit()` based on the template's root frame.
+- **Scale Display:** The UI header shows the current node's Scale, and each listed part shows its Scale alongside its name.
  - **Category-driven Selection:** Categories are read from `Parts.txt` via `PartManager.GetAllCategories()` so the category list shown to the user matches the source data exactly.
  - **Frame Root-only Rule:** Frames are enforced as root-only in the UI; when adding a child under a parent, the "Frame" category is filtered out.